Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 There are doctors who specialize in the treatment of ME/CFS.
 Get a recommendation from your family doctor or a local ME/CFS support group before you make an appointment with a specialist.
 It is always wise to start with your family doctor.
 You may also be referred to a physiatrist, psychologist, or psychiatrist.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Exams and Tests

 First, your doctor will ask you about past health and do a physical exam.
-Experts have come up with a specific list of symptoms to decide whether a person has CFS.
+Experts have come up with a specific list of symptoms to decide whether a person has ME/CFS.
 Doctors use a variety of tests to rule out other conditions.
 These tests usually include:

 - Complete blood count (CBC).
 This gives important information about the kinds and numbers of cells in your blood.

 - Erythrocyte sedimentation rate (ESR).
 This test measures how quickly red blood cells (erythrocytes) settle in a test tube.
 This tells whether or not certain types of inflammation are present.